Originally bred to track raccoons.

 While apartment living might work for this pup, they will need to get outside to exercise properly.

-When the puppies are under six months old, they’ll need approximately 3 meals a day.
+When the puppies are under six months old, they’ll need approximately three meals a day.
 They should not be fed table food to avoid obesity.

 Though these dogs get big rapidly, their mental and physical development is slightly delayed.
 Still, as eager as they can be to please owners, any amount of patience in their training will be greatly appreciated by their typically sensitive nature.